anandrajsingh/anandrajsingh.github.io/_posts/2024-7-10-Kubernetes-Components.md

 **Node Agent – kubelet**
 The kubelet is an agent running on each node, control plane and workers, and it communicates with the control plane.
 It receives Pod definitions, primarily from the API Server, and interacts with the container runtime on the node to run containers associated with the Pod.
 It also monitors the health and resources of Pods running containers.

-The kubelet connects to container runtimes through a plugin based interface - the Container Runtime Interface (CRI).
+The kubelet connects to container runtimes through a plugin based interface - the **Container Runtime Interface (CRI)**.
 The CRI consists of protocol buffers, gRPC API, libraries, and additional specifications and tools.
-In order to connect to interchangeable container runtimes, kubelet uses a CRI shim, an application which provides a clear abstraction layer between kubelet and the container runtime.
+In order to connect to interchangeable container runtimes, kubelet uses a **CRI shim**, an application which provides a clear abstraction layer between kubelet and the container runtime.

 The CRI implements two services: ImageService and RuntimeService.
 The ImageService is responsible for all the image-related operations, while the RuntimeService is responsible for all the Pod and container-related operations.

+**CRI shims**
+Originally kubelet agent supported only a couple of container runtimes, first the Docker Engine followed by rkt, through a unique interface model integrated directly into kubelet source code.
+However, this approach was not intended to last forever.
+In time, Kubernetes started migrating towards a standardized approach to container runtime integration by introducing the CRI.
+Kubernetes adopted a decoupled and flexible method to integrate with various container runtimes without the need to recompile its source code.
+Any container runtime that implements the CRI could be used by Kubernetes to manage containers.

+**Shims are Container Runtime Interface (CRI) implementations**, interfaces or adapters, specific to each container runtime supported by Kubernetes.
+Below are some examples of CRI shims:

+**cri-containerd**
+cri-containerd allows containers to be directly created and managed with containerd at kubelet's request.

+**CRI-O**
+CRI-O enables the use of any Open Container Initiative (OCI) compatible runtime with Kubernetes, such as runC

 **Proxy kube-proxy**